pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 3.8.9
 ```

-Start off by reating a directory for your application:
+Start off by creating a directory for your application:

 ```bash
 $ mkdir reddit-wallpaper-wall